-Making embryos is something the IVF lab can guarantee, since it's a procedure which is done in the lab.
+Making embryos is something the IVF lab can do , since it's a procedure which is done in the lab.
 However, after we transfer the embryos back into the uterus, whether or not they will implant to become a baby is not in anyone's control.
 This is because nature is not very efficient in producing babies.
 We know that transferring more embryos does improve pregnancy rates - but it also increases the risk of a multiple pregnancy.

 The key question is - how many embryos should we transfer , in order to maximise the chances of success, without increasing the risk of a high order multiple ?
 This is a difficult question to answer.

 In many countries, such as the UK, the decision is taken out of the hands of the patient and the doctor.
 HFEA rules allow the transfer of only 2 embryos.
-While this may be fine for a 30 year old, this is not sensible for a 42 year old, who eggs are of poorer quality and who has a much lower chance of getting pregnant.
-Using a "one size-fits all" approach is not in the patient's best interests (but is all the bureaucrat can offer !)

 Read more- How many embryos should I transfer ?